Today's best mortgage deal? 15-year terms remain lowest available rate | May 19, 2023

 Our goal here at Credible Operations, Inc., NMLS Number 1681276, referred to as "Credible" below, is to give you the tools and confidence you need to improve your finances.
 Although we do promote products from our partner lenders, all opinions are our own.

-Based on data compiled by Credible, mortgage rates for home purchases have fallen for two key terms and risen for one other term since yesterday.
+Based on data compiled by Credible, mortgage rates for home purchases have held steady for three key terms and have risen for another since yesterday.

 To find great mortgage rates, start by using Credible’s secured website, which can show you current mortgage rates from multiple lenders without affecting your credit score.
 You can also use Credible’s mortgage calculator to estimate your monthly mortgage payments.